What are STD’s?

 What are the Symptoms of STD?

-If you are sexually active and have any of the symptoms like pain in urination, sores and ulcers in and around the mouth, vagina, anus or penis, itching in the genitals, skin rash, weight loss, and painful intercourse, get screened for any STD’s.
+If you are sexually active and have any of the symptoms like pain in urination, sores, and ulcers in and around the mouth, vagina, anus, or penis, itching in the genitals, skin rash, weight loss, and painful intercourse, get screened for any STD’s.

 How can I get infected by STD?

-You can get a sexually transmitted infection if you had a sexual relationship with someone already infected or in cases of syphilis even skin to skin contact can be infectious.
+You can get a sexually transmitted infection if you had a sexual relationship with someone already infected or in cases of syphilis even skin-to-skin contact can be infectious.
 Any kind of sexual activity with an already infected person can get you infected too.

 Can I have STD with oral sex?

-Oral sex is when someone puts his or her lips, mouth or tongue on a man’s penis, a woman’s genitals (including the clitoris, vulva, and vaginal opening), or the anus of another person.
-Infection can be contracted by skin to skin contact like in genital herpes or syphilis, especially if the skin has some broken edges for the bacteria or virus to attack.
+Oral sex is when someone puts his or her lips, mouth, or tongue on a man’s penis, a woman’s genitals (including the clitoris, vulva, and vaginal opening), or the anus of another person.
+Infection can be contracted by skin-to-skin contact like in genital herpes or syphilis, especially if the skin has some broken edges for the bacteria or virus to attack.

 Will I know if my partner had STD?

-No, in most cases STD is not known until long and even goes unattended to for long periods.
-Before getting involved in any sexual relationship with an unknown person, it is best to use a precaution.
+No, in most cases STD is not known until long and even goes unattended for long periods.
+Before getting involved in any sexual relationship with an unknown person, it is best to use precaution.
 STD testing for men is important as they become the main carriers of infection.
-But most of the times, one indulges in sex without thinking of any consequence of sexual infections.
+But most of the time, one indulges in sex without thinking of any consequence of sexual infections.
 Unless, in severe cases of herpes and syphilis, where the symptoms are visible to the naked eye; you wouldn’t come to know of the infection of your partner.

 Do I really need to get tested for STDs?

 You definitely need to have STD testing at home if you indulge in sexual activities with multiple partners without knowing the history and health status of the partner.
 If you had become sexually active at a very young age then too you should get tested, as teens are at maximum risk of developing and getting an infection.
-If an STD is identified through proper STD test at the right stage; control and proper medical treatment and care will help you attain normal lifestyle.
-An ignored STD infection can lead to serious complications like in HIV.
+If an STD is identified through proper STD test at the right stage; control and proper medical treatment and care will help you attain a normal lifestyle.
+An ignored STD infection can lead to serious complications like HIV.

 How do I protect myself from STDs?

 The only way of protecting oneself from STDs is to control sexual habits.
-Follow monogamy, that is, involve in sex with only one person whose health status is known to you.
-Avoid sex without a condom or use a water based lubricant.
+Follow monogamy, that is, involved in sex with only one person whose health status is known to you.
+Avoid sex without a condom or use a water-based lubricant.
 Don’t have sex with someone whom you suspect may have an STD.
 Be in your senses before having sex so as to use the condom.
 Get yourself tested for STD if you have had intercourse with someone recently about whose health status you are unaware of.